 Oh, and by the way- at least in my classes dads do not have to breathe or feel their pelvic floor.
 Their role is to help you relax and I will teach them how they can do that- the moms job is to relax …

-Stephanie Heintzeler is a German educated midwife and US licensed Doula.
+Stephanie Heintzeler is a German educated midwife, US licensed Doula and lactation consultant.
 Find out more at www.thenewyorkdoula.com